Can you sue your parents for support?

 If you're thinking about making a claim for child support, speak to a lawyer first, as the process can be quite complicated.
 For information about how to find a lawyer or get legal aid, see Who can help?

-Tip: For more information on children's rights, parental responsibilities, and available resources, see the following: Legal Rights for Youth, Rights of Children and Teens, LSLAP Manual Family Law chapter (page 3–59), and/or Family Justice Centres (Ministry of Justice).
+Tip: For more information on children's rights, parental responsibilities, and available resources, see the following: Legal Rights for Youth, Rights of Children and Teens, LSLAP Manual Family Law chapter (page 3–59), and/or Family Justice Centres (Attorney General ministry).

 Back to: Previous